sting2804/auth0-grails3-spring-security-mvc-sample/README.md

-## Sample application demonstrating Auth0, Grails 3, and spring security integration for a Java Spring MVC application
+## Sample application demonstrating Auth0, Grails 3, and Spring Security integration for a Java Spring MVC application

 This is a companion sample for the [Auth0 Spring Security MVC](https://github.com/auth0/auth0-spring-security-mvc) library.
 Please refer to that library and documentation for further information specific to the library itself.